 I stopped preoperative shaving of each patient a day before and requested to do shaving one to two hours before surgery in our unit.
 This decision served as a case-control study between units too.
-The results were amazing, with nearly nil wound infection in the unit.
+The results were amazing, with nearly zero wound infection in the unit.
 Very few post-surgical wound infections were observed in the unit compared to others.
 I didn’t conduct any statistical analysis or hypothesis testing.

-These data and information identified the followings: i) WHAT is the issue and factors for wound infection, ii) WHO are affected or responsible for, iii) WHEN it happened and iv) WHERE was the problem.
+These data and information identified the followings: i) WHAT is the issue and factors for wound infection, ii) WHO are affected or responsible for, iii) WHEN did it happen, and iv) WHERE the problem was.

 Knowledge (outcome) to Wisdom (impact) – Practiced changed and instituted.

-The results before and after changing the shaving practices and comparing with the other units were so convincing.
-Therefore, the entire surgical department convinced my hypothesis and decided to change the surgical site’s preoperative shaving to one to two hours before surgery.
+The results of before and after changing the shaving practices after comparing with other units were so convincing that the entire surgical department believed my hypothesis to be correct and decided to change the surgical site’s preoperative shaving to one to two hours before surgery.
 This led to a dramatic decrease in wound infections in the entire department.
-This practice prevented forming a favourable environment for bacterial growth.
-Pre-operative cleaning with iodine solution before surgery in a surgical site also complemented creating an unfavourable environment for bacterial growth.
+This practice prevented forming a favorable environment for bacterial growth.
+Pre-operative cleaning with iodine solution before surgery in a surgical site also complemented creating an unfavorable environment for bacterial growth.
 Therefore, reducing the complications and hospital stay.

 Knowledge developed (HOW): Stopping to shave a day before and shaving only 2 hours before the surgery